The duties will depend on your experience and training. Generally, you'll need to:

 Thursday and Friday 8.30am-3.30pmSkills: Communication skills,Attention to detail,Organisation skills,Team working,Creative,Initiative,Non judgemental,Patience,Physical fitness....Read more...

-If this Year 3 Class Teacher position sounds of interest, or you would like to find out more information, please contact Mary at Teach Plus.
+Next steps: If this Class Teacher position interests you, or you want to find out more, please contact Ryan at Teach Plus.
+Alternatively, click ‘apply’ and we will get back to you promptly.

 Teach Plus is a 5 star, Google rated, London based education recruitment agency.
 Our passion is to provide candidates with an excellent service in helping them find a new role, our candidate journey is what makes us stand out above the rest.